Wizard-Mate/Homework-1/README.md

 5. Rearranged CSS document into sections that correspond with HTML doc to allow ease of future editing.
 6. Changed footer to a h4 tag to facilitate standard sequential order.
 Due to .footer class in CSS this did not modify the look of the webpage.
 7. I added a descriptive title - Horiseon Social Solution Services.
+8. Condensed the 6 CSS classes from Content & Benefits section into 2 classes.

 # Link to Deployed Application: